mykelalvis/FATESRD/fate-srd.com/fate-condensed/Challenges, Conflicts, and Contests.md

 Anyone can invoke and compel these aspects, so remember to take them into account when you wrestle that cultist to the ground amid the [Caustic Slime Covering Everything].

 More situation aspects can be written down as the scene plays out.
 If it makes sense that there are [Deep Shadows] in the recesses of the catacombs, go ahead and write that down when a player asks if there are any shadows they can use to hide.
-Other aspects come into play because characters use the [[create advantage]] action.
+Other aspects come into play because characters use the [[Create Advantage]] action.
 Things like [Flames Everywhere!] don't just happen without character action.
 Well.
 Usually.

 #### Free Invokes on the scene's aspects?